isabella232/bas-style-kit/README.md

 5. merge release branch with master and tag with version
 6. copy SRI values into the Style Kit Documentation project
 7. re-publish NPM package
+8. push commits and tags to GitHub mirror

 ### Re-publish NPM package